bbc/html5-video-compositor/README.md

 ### Properties of VideoCompositor Instances

 #### VideoCompositor.currentTime
 The current playhead position through the currently playing playlist.
-This can be set to seek to a given position in a playlist.
-Seeking is experimental and may break if seeking into some media sources.
+This can be set in order to seek to a given position in a playlist.

 #### VideoCompositor.playlist
 This provides access to the current playlist.
 Content can be added/removed to the playlist dynamically at play time.
 Removing a currently playing media source or a media source which is currently pre-loading may result in undefined behavior.
 The set playlist is run through the playlist validator to make sure it's OK.